tian-lt/calculator/src/CalculatorUI/Readme.md

 Legends
  - 🚀: The work that is covered by automation `Sharpify`(the old tool)
- - 🔥: The works that is covered by automation `CSharpifier`(the new tool)
+ - 🔥: The work that is covered by automation `CSharpifier`(the new tool)

 ## Keywords
 Reinterpret C++/CX keywords to C# types